Spear-Neil/IndexResearch/README.md

 best case, FB+-tree almost becomes a trie, whereas in the worst case, it continues to function as a B+-tree.
 In most cases, branch operations can be achieved by feature comparison thus enhancing its cache consciousness.
-Furthermore, feature comparison is implemented with SIMD instructions in a simple for loop, which mitigates dependencies between instructions in comparison to binary search, allowing FB+-tree to leverage computational and memory-level parallelism, such as, super-scalar, dynamic branch prediction, speculative execution and a series of out-of-order execution techniques.
+Furthermore, feature comparison is implemented with SIMD instructions in a simple for loop, which mitigates dependences between instructions in comparison to binary search, allowing FB+-tree to leverage computational and memory-level parallelism, such as, super-scalar, dynamic branch prediction, speculative execution and a series of out-of-order execution techniques.